Selling alcohol online: What licences do you need?

 Complying with UK law

-It’s not enough to just hold the correct licenses – you must also make sure your business is constantly trading in compliance with the law surrounding selling alcohol online.
+It’s not enough to just hold the correct licences – you must also make sure your business is constantly trading in compliance with the law surrounding selling alcohol online.
 The key piece of legislation you’ll need to keep an eye on is ensuring you don’t sell to under-18s.

 At the very least, you’ll need to have an over-18 declaration on your website, and ask for the customer to verify their age at the point of purchase.
 You might also be required to have your delivery drivers ask for ID when they deliver the package.